gloveboxes/iot-ttn-kotlin-azure-functions/README.md

 ### STEP 1: Start the Azure Cloud Shell

-From the Azure Portal start the Cloud Shell (Highlighted in RED)
+From the Azure Portal start the Cloud Shell (Highlighted in RED).

+Click the Cloud Shell symbol (>_), then select Bash.

 ![Azure CLI](./resources/azure-cli.png) select Bash